 hold any Shares or other Equity Securities so purchased, acquired or redeemed,

-in accordance with the provisions, and subject to the restrictions, of the Act and this Constitution (including the NZX Incorporation Rules).
+in accordance with the provisions, and subject to the restrictions, of the Act and this Constitution (including the NZX Rules).

 EQUITABLE INTERESTS IN SHARES

 No notice of trusts: No notice of a trust, whether express, implied, or constructive, may be entered on the Share Register.